-Deep fried fish: yummy!
+Deep-fried fish: yummy!
 Since the Netherlands is so close to the sea, you can find many fish shops (Maartje used to work in one of them!).
-Kibbeling is definitely our favourite fish snack.
+Kibbeling is definitely our favorite fish snack.

 A must eat in the Netherlands: herring with onions and pickles.
 Either on a sandwich or just like this (eat it like a roman eating grape!).
 We think it’s gross by the way haha.